 College students take different paths to pursue their goals and dreams.
 They do their best to achieve them even if it means exerting more effort than the ordinary ones.
+Some do their best in learning, others prefer to ask someone “please help with my assignment” and focus on extracurricular.
 To make the most out of the available opportunities, they opt to join the school orchestra or a sports team.
 Some of these extracurricular activities are not only meant to enhance their members’ skills but also give financial aid to struggling but excellent ones.

 If you aspire to be a student-athlete in your desired university, you must know that it will not be an easy path.
 While doing these are commendable and sometimes practical, you will encounter difficulties in juggling your priorities.
 You might find yourself choosing your studies over your other commitments if you do not strategize well.
 To overcome the struggles of being a student-athlete, you can take note of the tips shared below.